 Happy Sunday!
 Yesterday I was on the lake, and it was great.
 I hope you had a wonderful Saturday as well.

 Continuing on with what I talked about yesterday relating to back pain, I wanted to talk about an overlooked cause of back pain.
 This has to do with your feet.
 I go into more detail below.

 Enjoy the article.

 CLICK HERE to watch the YouTube video.

 What I want to go through today is how you can fix your footwear in order to ease your back pain.

 There is research out there showing that if you have back pain, utilizing orthotics can help.
-Using expensive orthotics are like putting braces on your teeth that change the position of your teeth.
+Using expensive orthotics is like putting braces on your teeth that change the position of your teeth.

 Regarding orthotics, you are changing the position of your feet and the rest of your body.

 So before you jump into orthotics, I wanted to give you some steps that you can take.

 If you use work boots that don’t have much cushioning, that puts a lot of stress on your feet and on your back.
 If you wear dress shoes often, that puts a lot of stress on your feet and unnecessary stress on your back as well.

 So look at the shoes that you wear.
 Can you change them?
 Can you get more comfortable shoes to ease your back pain?

 An example would be my father.
 He was getting all kinds of foot pain when walking.
 I looked at his shoes and his shoes looked good, but they were old.
 I asked him how long he had had them.
-He bought them five years ago and has been using them for that long.
+He bought them five years ago and had been using them for that long.
 So the shoes have lost their support and cushioning.
 Changing up your shoes is essential.